nolotiro/nolotiro.org/CONTRIBUTING.md

   open a PR.
 Our master is protected so you won't be able to do it anyways.

-- The master branch is considered always stable and deployable so the review process when opening a PR is a very important step in the development.
+- The master branch is considered always stable and deployable so the review process when opening a PR is an important step in the development.

 - Your PR must be approved by at least one other contributor and by CI before being merged.
 Once you get a green check from Travis and a :+1: symbol (or